 Emily Kenway is a writer and activist.
 As a former advisor to the UK’s first Anti-Slavery Commissioner she was at the heart of modern slavery action.
 She has written for a variety of publications including the Guardian and TLS.

 'Electrifyingly good, thoughtful and deeply concerned with people at the sharp end of anti-trafficking and anti-migrant policies.
-Kenway's book is a must-read for the entire left' - Molly Smith, co-author, with Juno Mac, of 'Revolting Prostitutes The Fight for Sex Workers' Rights' (Verso, 2020)
+A must-read for the entire left'- Molly Smith, co-author, with Juno Mac, of 'Revolting Prostitutes: The Fight for Sex Workers' Rights' (Verso, 2020)

 1. The Rise of the New Abolitionists